mdabidullah/lumensuite/packages/docs/guide/event.md

 # Event

-This document introduces the handling of UI events, event flows within the block tree, and the implementation of hotkeys in BlockSuite.
+This document introduces the handling of UI events, event flows within the block tree, and the implementation of hotkeys in LumenSuite.

 ## Handling UI Events

-For UI events such as `click` in editor, there is an underlying event dispatcher in `@blocksuite/block-std` to dispatch events.
+For UI events such as `click` in editor, there is an underlying event dispatcher in `@lumensuite/block-std` to dispatch events.
 With the dispatcher, you can handle events in your [block view](./block-view) implementation in this manner:

 ```ts
 @customElements('my-block')